 Plus, the franchise’s aesthetic lends itself extremely well to a summer launch date, so we’d be very surprised to see a fall or winter launch.

 Splatoon 3 trailer

-During the February Direct, Nintendo dropped the first trailer for Splatoon 3, which gives us our best look yet at the upcoming game so far.
+During the February Direct, Nintendo dropped the first trailer for Splatoon 3, which is also worth checking out.

 The trailer sees an Inkling journey from a desert area, known as the Splatlands, to the sprawling city of Splatville.
 We also got a sneak peek at character customization and the bizarre sight of the Eiffel Tower ripped from the ground and lying upside in a giant sand crater.

 So, does Splatoon 3 takes place in France?